symfony/symfony-docs/cookbook/templating/twig_extension.rst

     Along with custom filters, you can also add custom `functions` and register `global variables`.

-Register extension as a service
+Register an Extension as a Service
 -------------------------------

 Now you must let Service Container know about your newly created Twig Extension: